Fluent Bit: Official Manual

 Time_Keep On

-To perform processing of the log key, it's mandatory to enable the Merge_Log configuration property in this filter, then the following processing order will be done:
+To perform processing of the log key, you must enable the Merge_Log configuration property in this filter, then the following processing order will be done:

-• If a Pod suggest a parser, the filter will use that parser to process the content of log.
+• If a pod suggests a parser, the filter will use that parser to process the content of log.

-• If the option Merge_Parser was set and the Pod did not suggest a parser, process the log content using the suggested parser in the configuration.
+• If the Merge_Parser option was set and the pod didn't suggest a parser, process the log content using the suggested parser in the configuration.

-• If no Pod was suggested and no Merge_Parser is set, try to handle the content as JSON.
+• If no pod was suggested and Merge_Parser isn't set, try to handle the content as JSON.

 If log value processing fails, the value is untouched.
-The order above is not chained, meaning it's exclusive and the filter will try only one of the options above, not all of them.
+The order of processing isn't chained, meaning it's exclusive and the filter will try only one of the options, not all of them.

 • Namespace_Labels